ThePJB/gogatd/README.md

 # gogatd

-Its a tower defence game written in Go
+Its a tower defence game written in Go.
+The enemies evolving by a genetic algorithm is (meant to be) a central mechanic.
+This was for a November game jam with friends.
+If I linked you this or you are a random person from the internet, lets do another one sometime soon.

+Building will require Go env, probably a C env with sdl2, sdl2-image, sdl2-mix installed.

+To build run ```go build```

 ![screenshot](screenshot.png)

 ### Issues
 * Might be leaking or fragmenting VRAM, or otherwise messing with GPU state?
 Not really sure but games crash a lot if I've been working on this.